-Credit analyst in the corporate banking division or might be preparing equity research reports on a particular sector.
+Credit analysts in the corporate banking division or might be preparing equity research reports on a particular sector.

 Mid-Office often acts as a support system to the front office.
-For example a relationship manager (on front end) would be advising clients on the basis of recommendations forwarded to him by the research team (at mid-office).
+For example, a relationship manager (on the front end) would be advising clients based on recommendations forwarded to him by the research team (at mid-office).

-People with a flair for numbers, ability to understand financial statements, and inclination towards reasoning tend to do well here.
+People with a flair for numbers, the ability to understand financial statements, and an inclination toward reasoning tend to do well here.

 Back Office Roles:

-Most of the work happening at back office is operational in nature.
-Thus, one needs to be systematic and highly process oriented, to perform well here.
+Most of the work happening at the back office is operational.
+Thus, one needs to be systematic and highly process-oriented, to perform well here.

-Back office often acts as a backbone for an organization by maintaining operational efficiency and processing loads of information.
-One has to have a high attention for detail to sustain here.
+The back office often acts as a backbone for an organization by maintaining operational efficiency and processing loads of information.
+One has to have a high attention to detail to sustain here.

-Thus, analyze what kind of a person you are, and start preparing accordingly for a role that best suits your interest and skills.
+Thus, analyze what kind of a person you are, and start preparing accordingly for a role that best suits your interests and skills.